- About Us

 Funder Working Groups

 Funder Working Groups collaboratively identify and fund the scaling of evidence-based initiatives in their fields of education, health, poverty alleviation, and serve as the nucleus of each collaborative marketplace.
-Each group consists of 25-35 funders that includes foundations, corporations and government agencies.
+Each group consists of 25-35 funders that include foundations, corporations and government agencies.
 Funder Working Groups consider and fund a variety of initiatives that can drive scaled impact including replication, practice dissemination, policy initiatives, system change, and more.

 Funding consists primarily of grant capital, but where appropriate loans are also used.
 The Impact Investing Funder Group works closely with the other Funder Working Groups to provide loans and PRIs to qualifying initiatives.